 With the cost of living continuing to rise you may find yourself needing to break out your credit card more frequently.
 Many credit card providers have spent the past months reducing their offers for bonus rewards points or shrinking their balance transfer options, so if these things are important to you, it's now more important than ever to find the card that suits you best.

-With over 200 cards from 60 providers compared in the Mozo database, there is sure to be more than one that meets your needs.
-From premium rewards credit cards to cards with no annual fee, it’s key to know what you’re looking for in order to take advantage of the best credit card deals available.
+The Mozo database compares over 200 cards from 60 providers.
+It’s vital to know what you’re looking for in order to take advantage of the best credit card deals available.

 The interest rate of a credit card will depend on the type of card you choose.

-While the average interest rate across all credit cards in the Mozo database is 16.96%, rewards credit cards, which come with the ability to earn redeemable points and shopping perks, generally have higher rates - with an average rate of 19.86%.
-There are low rate credit cards, which have fewer perks but competitive rates (usually under 10% p.a.), as well as 0% p.a. interest rate offer credit cards, which charge no interest for an introductory period.
+The average interest rate across all credit cards in the Mozo database is currently 17.11%.
+Rewards credit cards, which come with the ability to earn redeemable points and shopping perks, generally have higher rates and have a current average rate of 20.28%.
+There are low rate credit cards, which have fewer perks but competitive rates (usually under 14% p.a.), as well as 0% p.a. interest rate introductory offer credit cards, which charge no interest for a set period.